lschierer/RUT/packages/luke/20070621/the-sun-controls-our-climate.md

 ---

-title: The sun controls our climate
+title: "The sun controls our climate"
 date: 2007-06-21 14:38:13
 tags:
   -  global-warming